mugifly/node-jobcan-client/README.md

 ## Notice

+* This module is published under testing phase.
 * This is an unofficial library for convenience of users and managers.
 * We don't guarantee about this library.
 * We don't have relationship with the company of [JobCan](http://jobcan.ne.jp/).